Screening & Addressing Dyslexia

 A Multi-Tiered System of Supports (MTSS) is a framework for providing all students with the academic and behavioral support they need to succeed.
 MTSS is a three-tiered system, with each tier providing increasing levels of support.

 Tier 1 is the foundation of MTSS and provides high-quality instruction to all students.
 Tier 1 instruction is designed to prevent learning difficulties from occurring in the first place.
+Tier 1 is the core instruction provided to all students.

 Tier 2 provides additional support to students who are not responding to Tier 1 instruction.
 Tier 2 support may include small group instruction, tutoring, or other interventions.